dnovick-byte/pixel-mint/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Next Steps (no particular order)
+- Implement database to hold imageurl, name, description, opensea link for each nft minted, so you can list them in the gallery.
+Have the database hold these and not the key or ID so you do not need to make API call for each one every time
+- implement mint nft api
+- implement sign in with wallet(some way to know what wallet to send to when nft is minted)
+- fix styling for what is around the grid on the draw page
+- edit the tips
+- maybe make the preview picture smalelr
+- make the final page picture smaller maybe like above